-At Tools of Men we largely stray away from polarizing topics.
+At Tools of Men, we stay away from polarizing topics.

 That’s why you never see us discuss politics, religion, or any other hot-button issues.